 Natural Treatments For Sjogren’s Syndrome Part 2

 If you read part 1, you know that its time we start talking about some of the root causes associated with Sjogren’s syndrome.
-There are 3 major areas that I associate with Sjogren’s syndrome in nearly all cases.
+There are 4 to 5 major areas that I associate with Sjogren’s syndrome in nearly all cases.
 If you have tried these things it doesn’t mean all hope is lost, it simply means there is more to be investigated.

 Food Triggers & Sjogren’s Syndrome

 In all cases of autoimmunity, I always want to find a trigger food.
-Whether you have had known food intolerances your whole life or you have never had a food intolerance before, I would suggest that there is a trigger food or foods that stimulate the immune system, causing inflammation and that autoimmune process to restart.
+Whether you have had known food intolerances your whole life or you have never had a food intolerance before, I would suggest that there is a trigger food or foods that stimulate the immune system, causing inflammation and that autoimmune process to restart each time you eat it.

 If you are new to functional medicine, you may think you don’t react to any foods.
 While you may not feel discomfort inside your digestive tract.
 I have found that as long as there are elevated antibodies, there are going to be foods that further exacerbate the reaction.